bwkimmel/scala-units/README.md

 ### Canonical Form

-Units may be converted to canonical form using the "canonical" property.
+Units may be converted to canonical form using the `canonical` property.
 Canonical units are expressed as a scalar value and powers of primitive units.

     println(kW canonical)  // => 1000 kg m^2 s^-3

 Values may be converted between units if, in their canonical form, the exponents on all primitive units are identical.
-The "dimensions" property may be used to obtain a the exponents in the form of a Map:
+The `dimensions` property may be used to obtain a the exponents in the form of a Map:

     println(kW dimensions)  // => Map(kg -> 1, m -> 2, s -> -3)

 ### Testing for Compatibility

-To test for compatibility between units, use the "is" operator.
+To test for compatibility between units, use the `is` operator.

     val x = 55 (miles / hour)
     println(x is meter / second)  // => true